Retainers after braces: what are teeth retainers used for?

 Impress removable clear retainers

-At the end of your treatment, a face-to-face clinic visit is required in order to take a new 3D scan to produce your dental retainers, which you will receive a few days later.
-Initially, you will need to wear your retainers day and night for as long as your orthodontist recommends.
+Once you've finished your treatment, you need to visit the clinic to make a mould using 3D technology to produce your retainer.
+Initially, you will need to wear them day and night for as long as your orthodontist recommends.
 However, after this period, you’ll only need to wear them at night.
 We recommend that you change them regularly - approximately every 6 to 9 months.

 Frequently asked questions about dental retainers